The three most important things to know:

 - They’re hard to fit onto conventional advertising (e.g. business cards, billboards e-mail signatures and press adverts).

 - Even when you get people to the general area, it’s difficult to identify details like the exact entrance or parking lot to use.

 Mapcodes solve all of the above problems, for free.

 The Mapcode system was donated to the public domain in 2008, and that makes it more impartial and transparent than third-party services with commercial interests and/or subscription fees.
 The Mapcode libraries (that perform the conversion of co-ordinates into Mapcodes and back) are available for download in full and can be integrated offline into any mapping solution.
 This makes the system future-proof: you never have to worry about the Mapcode Foundation closing down and your entire addressing system not working anymore.

 WHY Mapcodes aren’t more in use is one of those frustrating mysteries … as this site proves, the technology works and can be integrated into any system or process that uses a location.

 How do I implement this in my own business/application?

 Mapcodes have a very informative Developers section on their website, with details on their REST API, source code and all documentation.
-I got everything I needed there, you will too!
-Far from wanting a South African monopoly on mapcodes, this website’s goal is to encourage business owners and developers to integrate them across websites and local addressing systems.
+This website’s goal is to encourage business owners and developers to integrate mapcodes across websites and local addressing systems.